nicholasren/nicholasren.github.io/_posts/2021-10-17-terraform-tips-multiple-environments.md

   }
 }
 ```
 Everything seems OK.
-However, when you run `terraform init` in these components, the following error tells the brutal truth.
+However, when you run `terraform init` in the component, the following error tells the brutal truth.
 ```
 Initializing the backend...
 ╷